Cobertos/sleebies/PRIVACY_POLICY.md

 By using Sleebies (the "Service"), then you agree to the collection and use of information described by this policy.

+## Data we collect

+We only collect relevant sleep data from FitBit for the purposes of this service.
+Data is not stored beyond the time needed for performing the service.

 ## Third-Party Information Sharing

 We employ third-parties to perform tasks on our behalf.
 Some of these third-parties have access to your Personal Information.